 Aggstein is best known for its castle ruin, often considered Austria’s most famous.

 In 1529, the castle was burned down by the Ottomans during the first siege of Vienna.
-Whilst the Turks may have left the castle in ruins, it was rebuilt soon after they left – and fitted with extra arrow slits for defense.
+The Turks left the castle in ruins.
+However, it was rebuilt soon after they left – and fitted with extra arrow slits for defense.

-There are several ways to get to the castle, although the best and by far most scenic route is by walking through the valley, passing many small homes and further ruins, up to the top of the mountain.
+There are several ways to get to the castle.
+The best and by far most scenic route is by walking through the valley, passing many small homes and further ruins, up to the top of the mountain.

-By the time you arrive, you will likely be welcomed by one of the many Aggstein events – Medieval feasts, chocolate hunts, and market days are just a few of the exciting events that are almost constantly going on.
+By the time you arrive, you will likely be welcomed by one of the many Aggstein events, including Medieval feasts, chocolate hunts and market days.
+These are just a few of the exciting events that are almost constantly going on.

 Willendorf in der Wachau